MadrHacks/snakeCTF2023-Writeups/network/closed_web_net/writeup.md

 ### How to get the model's name?

 We know that we are talking about some kind of gateway, so the best thing to do is to search in the documentation for the [gateway](https://developer.legrand.com/uploads/2019/12/WHO_13.pdf). \
-In the documentation we can find the model exact message to request the model's name and also the firmware version.
+In the documentation we can find the model's exact message to request the model's name and also the firmware version.
 So, the message for requesting the model's name is `*#13**15##` and the server will respond with a code that represents the model. \
 And the message for requesting the firmware version is `*#13**16##`.